martinlejko/bachelors_thesis/rag_project/README.md

     ```bash
     ollama serve
     ```
     Keep this terminal running while you use the RAG pipeline.
+Ensure that the models are running in the same environment as the project.

 5.  **Install Project Dependencies using Poetry:**
     If you don't have Poetry installed, follow the instructions [here](https://python-poetry.org/docs/#installation).
+    *Note: I would suggest downloading also the Poetry plugin for `poetry shell` to make it easier to work with the virtual environment. [here](https://github.com/python-poetry/poetry-plugin-shell)*

     ```bash
     poetry install
     ```